-- 1. Park the header on flat, hard, level ground. - Inspect the header and remove all tie-downs and wires used to secure the equipment during the shipping process. - Raise the front reel bats into operational position & secure each end to timing arms using a 5/16" x 1-1/2" UNC bolt and 5/16" UNC C-Lock nut.
+- 1. Park the header on flat, hard, level ground. - 2.
+Inspect the header and remove all tie-downs and wires used to secure the equipment during the shipping process. - Raise the front reel bats into operational position & secure each end to timing arms using a 5/16" x 1-1/2" UNC bolt and 5/16" UNC C-Lock nut.

-Fig. 42 - Raise reel fingers to operation position
+Fig. 40 - Raise reel fingers to operation position

-- Install the crop dividers, and crop divider pipes (or divider extensions) to the ends of the table by sliding the two notched tabs on the bottom rear of each divider onto the two slots at the bottom of the frame face. - 5.
-Secure the dividers in place with the provided nuts, washers and bolts as shown below.
+4. Install the crop dividers, and crop divider pipes (or snub nose) to the ends of the table by sliding the two notched tabs on the bottom rear of each divider onto the two slots at the bottom of the frame face, then secure them in place by closing the lock handles.